 Fingle Woods, Devon

-Fingle Woods is an ancient woodland site covering 825 acres of the Teign Valley, sitting on the northern fringe of Dartmoor National Park in Devon.
+Fingle Woods is an ancient woodland on the northern fringe of Dartmoor National Park that covers 825 acres of the Teign Valley.

-The site was bought by the National Trust and Woodland Trust in 2013 to restore and protect it for the benefit of wildlife and the public.
+The site was bought by the National Trust and Woodland Trust in 2013 to restore and protect it.

-In spring, the area is full of wild daffodils, before giving way to bluebells in early summer.
-These cover the woodland floor in a carpet of blue and purple!
+In spring, the area is full of wild daffodils, and bluebells appear in early summer which cover the woodland floor in a magnificent carpet of blue and purple!
 Wood warblers and redstarts are often spotted along the forest edges too, so remember to bring your binoculars.

 Located at the top of the woods is also the Iron Age hill fort of Wooston Castle, which offers breathtaking views over Fingle Woods.